manhtai/manhtai.github.io/content/posts/design-dynamodb-tables.md

 ## Primary key & Indexes

-DynamoDB is a NoSQL database, so in reality you can store all kind of objects.
-The catch is you can specifiy the key to partition the data, so you can scale out your applications horizontally, proportion to the numbers of partition.
+DynamoDB is a NoSQL database, so in theory, you can store all kinds of objects.
+The catch is you can specify the key to partition the data, so you can scale out your applications horizontally, in proportion to the numbers of partitions.

-There are 2 kinds of primary key in a DynamoDB table, you can only choose implement one:
+There are two kinds of primary keys in a DynamoDB table, of which you can only choose to implement one:

-- **Hash key only**: The hash key is also the partition key, it must be globally unique.
+- **Hash key only**: The hash key is also the partition key, which must be globally unique.
-- **Hash key with a range key combination**: The hash key is the partition key, it is not required to be unique, but the combination, i.e. the primary key must be.
+- **Hash key with a range key combination**: The hash key is the partition key, which is not required to be unique, but the combination, i.e. the primary key must be.

 Whichever kind of primary key you choose, the scalability is the same.
-To make it really work, make sure your hash keys are distributed equally in all partitions.
+To make it works, make sure your hash keys are distributed equally in all partitions.

-Beside the primary key, DynamoDB supports global secondary indexes and local secondary indexes, so you can make your queries run fast in another dimentions also.
+Besides the primary key, DynamoDB supports global secondary indexes and local secondary indexes, so you can make your queries run fast in other dimensions also.

 ## An example in Go

-[dynamo][1] is a Golang library that makes extremely easy to define the primary key and indexes.
+[dynamo][1] is a Golang library that makes it extremely easy to define the primary key and indexes.

-Let's define a `Job` table with primary key is the combination of `ShardId` and `Token`, in which `ShardId` is a hash key, and `Token` is a range key:
+Let's define a `Job` table with a primary key as the combination of `ShardId` and `Token`, in which `ShardId` is a hash key, and `Token` is a range key: